Propaganda to Hate: A Multimodal Analysis of Arabic Memes with Multi-Agent LLMs: Dataset

 \subsubsection{Annotation Instructions}

 The purpose of this annotation is to identify whether a meme is hateful or not-hateful.
 A hateful meme can attack different individuals, organizations or entities.
 Therefore, another task is identifying the attack types.
 A non-hateful meme can be humorous or sarcastic.
 Therefore, the idea to also identify the sub-categories within non-hateful memes.
+We adopted the annotation definition and instructions from prior work \cite{kiela2020hateful,mathias-etal-2021-findings}.
 Below we provide the definitions:

-\paragraph{\textbf{Hateful:}} A direct or indirect attack on people based on characteristics, including ethnicity, race, nationality, immigration status, religion, caste, sex, gender identity, sexual orientation, and disability or disease.
-We define attack as violent or dehumanizing (comparing people to non-human things, e.g., animals) speech, statements of inferiority, and calls for exclusion or segregation.
-Mocking hate crime is also considered hate speech.
-Attacking groups perpetuating hate (e.g. terrorist groups) is not considered hate.
+\paragraph{\textbf{Hateful:}} A direct or indirect attack on individuals based on characteristics such as ethnicity, race, nationality, immigration status, religion, caste, sex, gender identity, sexual orientation, disability, or disease.
+We define an attack as hate-speech that is violent, dehumanizing (such as comparing individuals to non-human entities like animals), involves statements of inferiority, or calls for exclusion or segregation.
+Mocking hate crimes is also classified as hate speech.
+However, attacks directed at groups that perpetuate hate (e.g., terrorist organizations) are not considered hate speech.\footnote{\url{https://transparency.meta.com/en-gb/policies/community-standards/hate-speech/}}